-Usually on sale for around $130, the Archer AX50 is roughly $100 cheaper than our Best Overall and Best Overall runner-up picks while still delivering solid speeds and features typically found on high-end Wi-Fi 6 routers.
+For around $70, the Archer AX50 is roughly $100 cheaper than our Best Overall and Best Overall runner-up picks while still delivering solid speeds and features typically found on high-end Wi-Fi 6 routers.

 While the AX50 doesn't have a multi-gig port (ports that are capable of speeds over 1Gbps), it does support link aggregation.
 This feature allows you to combine two of the router’s four gigabit ports in case you ever need a 2Gbps connection.

 When it comes to speed, the AX50 is designed to reach up to 2,402 Mbps on 5GHz band and 574 Mbps on the 2.4GHz.
 In the real world, where there are walls in the way and other devices causing interference, users have been able to get speeds of over 500Mbps while being a room away from the router.

 Farther away, speeds can start to drop to about 200Mbps.
 So the AX50 might not be ideal for homes larger than 2,500 square feet.
 However, keep in mind 200Mbps from fiber optic should be more than enough for 4K streaming, online gaming and general web surfing on several devices simultaneously.

 - Can reach wireless speeds of 500Mbps